Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 <!-- omega ... tends to infinity ... there exists a sequence that tends to infinity such that -->

 ## Acknowledgement
 I would like to thank Bernhard Haeupler for spurring my thoughts about this topic.
+Furthermore, I thank Roie Levin for reading the drafts and giving insightful comments.

 <script type="text/x-mathjax-config">
   MathJax.Hub.Config({